SSSA-ampere/METASIM/README.md

 open-source build system.
 To compile MetaSim2.0 you must have CMake (ver. >= 2.6) installed on your machine.

-If you altready have CMake installed on your machine you can skip the following section and jump to section 3.2.
+If you already have CMake installed on your machine you can skip the following section and jump to section 3.2.

 ### 3.1.
 Installing CMake